 With any website, the owner is responsible for maintaining content.

 The technical management of custom websites varies, but it is recommended to work closely with the custom web development vendor to ensure the site is being maintained according to UChicago policies and standards.
-Self-service and advanced websites are managed and hosted by IT Services; custom websites are typically managed by the web development vendor.
+Self-service and campus-supported websites are managed and hosted by IT Services; custom websites are typically managed by the web development vendor.
 ITS does not assume responsibility for content—the authors of web pages are responsible for the content of their pages.

 There are a selection of Hosting options provided by IT Services or approved vendors.